loopwerk/loopwerk.io/content/articles/2025-09-14-django-views-versus-zen-of-python.md

 Django is a powerful and wonderful framework, but like any tool, it can be misused.
 The generic class-based view system, in its attempt to be a one-size-fits-all solution, often creates more complexity than it saves.

 By returning to the principles of the Zen of Python, we can find a better way.
 The base `View` class offers a more Pythonic path.
-It’s simple, not complex.
-It’s flat, not nested.
+It's simple, not complex.
+It's flat, not nested.
 Its implementation is easy to explain.
 It encourages us to be explicit and to build solutions that are practical and maintainable for the long term.

-Django doesn’t force you to write views in a way that violates the Zen of Python, but it often nudges you there.
+Django doesn't force you to write views in a way that violates the Zen of Python, but it often nudges you there.
 By resisting the pull of generic CBVs and sticking with simpler patterns, you can build Django projects that feel a lot more like Python itself.